 27th & 28th August 2023

-The weekend is not just about the 30-40 gardens but also live music, art exhibitions, a farmers market, craft stalls and plant stalls and of course, delicious refreshments on both days in two venues, the Memorial Hall (behind bowling green) and the Priory Room (near St Mary’s Church) where delicious light snacks, lunches, homemade teas and cakes are provided by people from the village.
+The weekend is not just about the 35 gardens and landscaped spaces but also brass bands, an art exhibition and a floral display in the Church, music in the Church, a Village Market, plant stalls and of course, delicious refreshments on both days in two venues, the Memorial Hall (behind bowling green) and the Priory Room (near St Mary’s Church) where delicious light snacks, lunches, homemade teas and cakes are provided by people of the village.
 In addition there is a Barbecue, Pizzeria and Bar on both days in Garden No. 9.

 Visitors come not only for the gardens but also the appreciation of the calm and serenity that is created by the event over the two days.

 “…we had heard about Walsham but never been.
 We will be back next year…”